openzipkin/brave/brave/RATIONALE.md

 without having to guess what will be needed by parsing up front.
 As error parsing is deferred, overhead is less in cases where errors are not recorded (such as is the case on spans intentionally dropped).

+It is notable that the initial design, `FinishedSpanHandler`, only could see spans at the end.
+Brave 5.12 deprecated `FinishedSpanHandler` for `SpanHandler` to allow more sophisticated integrations.

+### Why not just an `end` hook?
+`SpanHandler` has a `begin` and also `end` hook.
+The main use cases for `begin` are correlated data collection.
+In other words, you can collect implicit data from the span, or data from alternate apis, correlated with Brave's `context`.
+Upon `end`, you can harvest that data along with what's recorded by default into `MutableSpan` or a custom type.

+Let's take an example of Google Stackdriver.
+In their model, [child_span_count](https://cloud.google.com/trace/docs/reference/v2/rpc/google.devtools.cloudtrace.v2#google.devtools.cloudtrace.v2.Span) refers to the direct children of a span.
+Without a `begin` hook, especially without one that has reference to a parent, you cannot easily aggregate this information.

+### Why no `start` or `finish` hook?
+The hooks `begin` and `end` are intentionally different than `Span.start()` or `Span.finish()`, as they reflect one of possibly many recordings of a given trace context.
+Sometimes spans are never started, and other times their start timestamp overwritten is overwritten.
+Hence we avoid using state terminology that overlaps with `Span` methods. `SpanHandler` handles recorded data, but is not a one-to-one mapping to the state model.

 ## Rate-limiting sampler
 `RateLimitingSampler` was made to allow Amazon X-Ray rules to be